 If SQLite is working with multiple databases at the same time (using the ATTACH command) then each database has its own rollback journal.
-But there is also a separate aggregate journal called the master journal.
-The master journal does not contain page data used for rolling back changes.
-Instead the master journal contains the names of the individual database rollback journals for each of the ATTACHed databases.
-Each of the individual database rollback journals also contain the name of the master journal.
-If there are no ATTACHed databases (or if none of the ATTACHed database is participating in the current transaction) no master journal is created and the normal rollback journal contains an empty string in the place normally reserved for recording the name of the master journal.
+But there is also a separate aggregate journal called the super-journal.
+The super-journal does not contain page data used for rolling back changes.
+Instead the super-journal contains the names of the individual database rollback journals for each of the ATTACHed databases.
+Each of the individual database rollback journals also contain the name of the super-journal.
+If there are no ATTACHed databases (or if none of the ATTACHed database is participating in the current transaction) no super-journal is created and the normal rollback journal contains an empty string in the place normally reserved for recording the name of the super-journal.

 A rollback journal is said to be hot if it needs to be rolled back in order to restore the integrity of its database.
 A hot journal is created when a process is in the middle of a database update and a program or operating system crash or power failure prevents the update from completing.
 Hot journals are an exception condition.
 Hot journals exist to recover from crashes and power failures.
 If everything is working correctly (that is, if there are no crashes or power failures) you will never get a hot journal.

-If no master journal is involved, then a journal is hot if it exists and has a non-zero header and its corresponding database file does not have a RESERVED lock.
-If a master journal is named in the file journal, then the file journal is hot if its master journal exists and there is no RESERVED lock on the corresponding database file.
+If no super-journal is involved, then a journal is hot if it exists and has a non-zero header and its corresponding database file does not have a RESERVED lock.
+If a super-journal is named in the file journal, then the file journal is hot if its super-journal exists and there is no RESERVED lock on the corresponding database file.
 It is important to understand when a journal is hot so the preceding rules will be repeated in bullets:

 Before reading from a database file, SQLite always checks to see if that database file has a hot journal.
 If the file does have a hot journal, then the journal is rolled back before the file is read.
 In this way, we ensure that the database file is in a consistent state before it is read.